collindching/collinching.github.io/_posts/2020-11-26-doing-deep-work.md

     - Use a fixed productivity schedule
     - Communicate efficiently

-In the end, my hope is that I can refer to this page frequently to remind myself how to maintain a thriving deep work habit.
+My goal with this page is to provide a gain so that you can maintain a maintain a deep work habit and reap the rewards of doing so.

 ## Build deep work routines